The Rottweiler German Shepherd mix is a powerful, headstrong alpha male dog. This breed is not for beginners but instead experienced dog owners.

 The German Shepherd Rottweiler Mix dogs are called Shepweilers and Sheprotties.
 Shepweilers are a mix of two very headstrong dog breeds, the Rottweiler and German Shepherd.
-The Shepweiler personal traits are loyal, eager to please, loving, and best of all they make for some excellent watchdogs!

-- WEIGHT: A full-grown German Shepherd Rottweiler Mix will weigh 77 to 115 pounds.
+- Weight: A full-grown German Shepherd Rottweiler Mix will weigh 77 to 115 pounds.

-- HEIGHT: Your sheprottie will grow to a range between 22-27 inches
+- Height: Your sheprottie will grow to a range between 22-27 inches

-- COAT: Coarse, dense, short, some can take on the shorter rottie coat; others can have a shepherd coat, and some can have a mix of both.
+- Coat: Coarse, dense, short, some can take on the shorter rottie coat; others can have a shepherd coat, and some can have a mix of both.

-- COLORS: Colors are a blend of the two breeds, some more dominant in Shepherd and some dominant Rottweiler.
+- Colors: Colors are a blend of the two breeds, some more dominant in Shepherd and some dominant Rottweiler.

 - ear cleaning 1x/mo